-- Communication: effectively use language and nonverbal communication consistent with and appropriate for the audience and purpose. - Computation: use appropriate mathematical concepts and methods to understand, analyze, and communicate issues in quantitative terms. - 3.
-Critical Thinking: analyze data/information in addressing and evaluating problems and issues in making decisions. - Global Awareness: articulate similarities and differences among cultures, times, and environments, demonstrating an understanding of cultural pluralism and knowledge of global issues. - Information Competency: conduct, present and use research necessary to achieve educational, professional and personal objectives. - Personal and Social Responsibility: interact with others by demonstrating respect for opinions, feelings - Technological Awareness: select and use appropriate tools for personal, academic and career tasks. - Scientific Awareness: understand the purpose of scientific inquiry and the implications and application of basic scientific principles.
+- 1. Communication: effectively use language and non-verbal communication consistent with and appropriate for the audience and purpose. - 2.
+Computation: use appropriate mathematical concepts and methods to understand, analyze, and communicate issues in quantitative terms. - 3.
+Critical Thinking: analyze data/information in addressing and evaluating problems and issues in making decisions. - Global Awareness: articulate similarities and differences among cultures, times, and environments, demonstrating an understanding of cultural pluralism and knowledge of global issues. - 5.
+Information Competency: conduct, present and use research necessary to achieve educational, professional and personal objectives. - 6.
+Personal and Social Responsibility: interact with others by demonstrating respect for opinions, feelings and values. - 7.
+Technological Awareness: select and use appropriate tools for personal, academic and career tasks. - 8.
+Scientific Awareness: understand the purpose of scientific inquiry and the implications and application of basic scientific principles.